LPN to ADN Transition Program

 Meeting the admission requirements does not guarantee admission into the program.
 The number of students admitted into the program will vary according to resources available.
 The acceptance criteria are the same as for the two-year ADN program.
 In addition, post acceptance requirements are the same as all other ADN students.

 Applications for the College may be obtained from the Office Of Admissions, Records P. O. Box 129, Decatur, MS 39327, online at www.eccc.edu or by calling 601-635-6206.
-Information required to be on file in that office by October 1 of the year of admission are:
+Information required to be on file in that office:

 1. East Central Community College application or readmit application for former students.